 How might industry trends, success factors, and structure be impacted by the crisis?

 What are the implications for our target markets, value proposition, product/service offerings and channel priorities?

 What do we control?
 What is outside our control?

 Since the post-crisis environment will continue to evolve, leadership should review, update, and re-communicate the situation analysis regularly as new information becomes available.

 While the COVID-19 crisis feels like one big bomb went off in the economy, simply recognizing that the future is riskier than we previously understood is not particularly actionable.
 Deconstructing the general uncertainty that we all feel into more specific components and how these create business risk gives leaders a starting place for planning to mitigate each of the threats.

 The world is entering a new era.
 We'll all need a strategic reboot to align with the new normal, to address the uncertainties faced, and potentially operate with fewer resources to invest in growth.
-Critical strategic thinking and leadership will help companies to navigate the recovery more confidently and with greater agility, but only if you work on (re)Igniting Growth now.

 Want to (re)Ignite Growth?
 Let's start a conversation...